 Disenfranchisement is the term for stripping people of the right to vote.
 Disenfranchisement was one of the goals, and indeed one of the effects, of Jim Crow.
-Felony disenfranchisement is excluding those who are otherwise eligible from voting simply because they have a felony arrest in their past.
+Felony disenfranchisement is stripping those who are otherwise eligible of the vote simply because they have a felony arrest in their past.

-In Florida alone, 1.5 million people were disenfranchised as of 2012, including 20% of all black voters.
-I bet George W. Bush is a huge fan of felony disenfranchisement.
+In Florida alone, 1.5 million people were disenfranchised as of 2012, including 20% of all Black voters.
+Presidential elections are won or lost on any number of narrow margins; for George W. Bush, for example, felony disenfranchisement won him the presidency.